zaggo/PleasantTranslate/README.md

 Supported translation services are currently `DeepL` and `Google Translate`.
 You must have at least one API Key from the chosen translation service!
 I strongly recommend `DeepL` as translation service.

 As target language, you can currently choose between `English`, `German` and `Japanese`.
-As with the `Source Language`s, it's relatively easy to add more target languages (if you are an developer), as long as the language is supported by the translation service and Apple's NaturalLanguage SDK.
+As with the `Source Language`s, it's relatively easy to add more target languages (if you are a developer), as long as the language is supported by the translation service and Apple's NaturalLanguage SDK.

 #### Import
 Click on the `Import` step to open it's details: